The deadline to apply to this Fund is midday on 6th August.

 Safeguarding policy – there are helpful online resources such as the Charity Commission’s guidance on Safeguarding and the NSPCC website.
 New groups or those without any current policy may find it helpful to watch this short video ‘Safeguarding adults in the voluntary sector’ introducing what Safeguarding is and why it is relevant for all voluntary sector groups, no matter how small or who you are working with.

-Equality and Diversity policy – we recommend this should include as a minimum: reference to the Equality Act 2010 and explicitly covering all protected characteristics, equal access to services & employment and ways you achieve this, preventing harassment or discrimination and how complaints are dealt with fairly.
+Equality and Diversity policy – we recommend this should include as a minimum: reference to the Equality Act 2010 and explicitly covering all protected characteristics, equal access to services and employment and ways you achieve this, preventing harassment or discrimination and how complaints are dealt with fairly.

 In order for us to follow our decision-making process, the information given in your application will be shared with our independent panel members and/or donors as appropriate.
 Panel members are subject to a confidentiality agreement.
 Please see our Privacy Policy for more information on data sharing and storage.